IDEA9103swan0065/swan0065_9103_tut07/README.md

 ###### Header 6
 **Bold Text** or __Bold Text__
 *Italic Text* or _Italic Text_ -->
-- Our group selection is Piet Mondrian's Broadway Boogie Woogie by Piet Mondrian is one of his famous works.
+-Our group selection is Piet Mondrian's Broadway Boogie Woogie by Piet Mondrian is one of his famous works.
 The painting was created during his time in New York and reflects his unique perspective on city life and modernist art.

  <div align=centre> <img src="assets/Piet_Mondrian.jpeg" width="200px">